Care and How-To - Ornamental Plants and Flowers

 -

-Iowa soils are very diverse and so are the chemical characteristics that make up these soils.
-Soil pH is one property that can vary widely across the state both naturally and due to how we manage the field or garden.
-It is also one of the most cost effective and easy to manage soil properties that can be modified to improve plant health and crop production.
+Iowa soils are diverse.
+Soil pH is one property that can vary widely across the state.
+It is also one of the most cost-effective and easy-to-manage soil properties that can be modified to improve plant health and crop production.

 Learn about how to decrease and increase your soil pH below.